derekbekoe/convey/README.md

 Hello world
 ```

-If you're looking for ideas on what you can use this application for, see these [examples](docs/examples.md).
+If you're looking for further ideas on what you can use this application for, see these [examples](docs/examples.md).

 # Configuration